jihado-i/Calculater/README.md

 # Calculator App

 This is a simple calculator web application built using HTML, CSS, and JavaScript.
-It provides basic arithmetic operations such as addition, subtraction, multiplication, and division, along with additional functionalities like percentage calculation, square root, and power operation.
+It provides basic arithmetic operations such as addition, subtraction, multiplication, and division .

 ## Features:
 - Addition (+)